-This winter, while doing research for my thesis, I did several interviews with experts.
-For the reason of gaining an insight view into the world of vinyl records.
-I like the idea of sharing some of them here.
+This winter, as part of my thesis research, I conducted multiple interviews with experts to gain insight into the world of vinyl records.
+I would like to share some of them here.

 One of the interviewees is William Pink.
 He is a Linux System Administrator at Artirix and DevOps Engineer at tape.tv (e.g. web-programmer), as well as a vivid DJ.
 This offers especially insight into a digital background as well as DJing.